Bayesian Calibration of the Intelligent Driver Model: Experiments

 \subsection{Data Completeness and Parameter Orthogonality}

-Several questions are worth considering before calibrating the model: What scenarios may the data contain to train a well-calibrated model?
-There are several parameters in the IDM formulation; are these parameters equally important?
+Several questions are worth considering before calibrating the model: What kind of scenarios may the data contain to calibrate a good model?
+There are several parameters in the IDM formulation; are these parameters equally significant?
 Do we need to calibrate all the parameters \cite{punzo2014we}?
-The previous literature has reported that parts of the parameters could not be determined directly from the data due to insufficient information \cite{hoogendoorn2010calibration}.
+The previous literature has reported that parts of the parameters could not be identified directly from the data due to insufficient information \cite{hoogendoorn2010calibration}.
 Researchers also developed a reduced IDM that fixes some unimportant parameters \cite{punzo2014we}.
-Also, the identifiability of car-following systems is discussed in \cite{wang2022identifiability}.
-We analyze these problems from data completeness and parameter orthogonality perspectives in this part.
+Furthermore, the identifiability of car-following systems is discussed in \cite{treiber2013traffic, wang2022identifiability}.
+In this part, we analyze these problems from the perspectives of data completeness and parameter orthogonality.

-Parameter orthogonality of IDM was first discussed in \cite{treiber2013microscopic}, in which the parameter orthogonality is illustrated as ``different identifiable driving situations are represented by disparate parameters, ideally one for each situation.''
+Data completeness and parameter orthogonality of IDM was first discussed by Treiber and Kesting \cite{treiber2013traffic, treiber2013microscopic}, in which the parameter orthogonality is illustrated as ``different identifiable driving situations are represented by disparate parameters, ideally one for each situation.''
 We notice that in Eq.~\eqref{IDM_eq} the two parameters $v_0$ and $\delta$ are correlated with each other and orthogonal to the remaining parameters in $\boldsymbol{\theta}$.
-Specifically, they are shown in the same term $(\frac{v}{v_0})^\delta$ but nowhere else.
+Specifically, they are shown in the same term $(v/v_0)^\delta$ but nowhere else.
 Given a certain $v$ and a specific quantity of this term, one can find infinite groups of the combination of $v_0$ and $\delta$.
-Experiments show that if we jointly calibrate $v_0$ and $\delta$, they would both converge to their priors.
-Therefore, for the sake of avoiding fractional exponential order and numerically unstable issues, we followed the conventional settings and fix $\delta=4$ to obtain a parameter orthogonal model.
+Therefore, when data is limited, experiments show that if we jointly calibrate $v_0$ and $\delta$, they would both converge to their priors.
+However, when data is sufficient to cover several approximate steady-state scenarios, the model is able to separately identify $v_0$ and $\delta$.
+Specifically, the combinations of $v_0$ and $\delta$ represent different unique dynamic characteristics of traffic flow---the fundamental diagram is triangular when $\delta\to+\infty$; while it is rounded when $\delta$ tends to be of low values \cite{treiber2013traffic}.
+Given that we only selected a limited number of drivers and for the sake of avoiding fractional exponential orders and numerically unstable issues, we follow the conventional settings and fix $\delta=4$ to obtain a parameter orthogonal model.